vcfvct/aws-exam/README.md

 	* auto scale from 10G to 64TB.
 2 copies in each AZ and minium in 3 az, so 6 copies.

 ## dynamo
-* eventual vs read consistency.
+* eventual vs read consistency(auto copy to 3 AZs).
 * 1 write per second is one uint. good price for read, and not for write. $0.0065 per 10 write/50 read.
 * easy to scale(push button) comparing to RDS relational.
+* major limitations: 1.
+400KB max item size.
+2. 10 indexes per table

 ## redshift
 * single node, multi-node(1. lead node which manage connections and queries.
 2.compute node).